 What Are Mixed Conditionals?

-A "mixed conditional" is a type of conditional sentence in English grammar, which is formed after the combination of two different types of conditional sentences, i.e. second and third conditionals.
-While the second conditional discusses present or future possibilities, the third conditional refers to past situations.
-Mixing them allows you to connect past events to present results or current conditions to past outcomes.
+Mixed conditional is a type of conditional sentence in English grammar which is formed by the combination of two different types of conditional sentences, i.e. second and third conditionals.
+The second conditional discusses present or future possibilities, the third conditional refers to past situations.
+Mixing them allows you to connect past events to present results.

 Types of Mixed Conditionals